theAmbassadorsLAB/Timesync-Client/README.md

 ===

-<a name="client.connect"></a>**connect** (server, port) : Websocket Connection
+<a name="client.connect"></a>**connect** (server) : Websocket Connection
 Initiates a connection to the server.
-If no server and port parameters are provided it will grab them from the initial client config.
+If no server parameter is provided it will grab it from the initial client config.

 Parameters:
 - server : String (optional)
-- port : Integer (optional)

 Returns:
 - Websocket Connection